Knee surgery in London | The London Independent Hospital Skip to main content

 ACL reconstruction

-Anterior cruciate ligament (ACL) injuries are very common, accounting for 40% of all knee injuries in sport.
+Anterior cruciate ligament (ACL) injuries are very common, accounting for 40% of all knee injuries in sport

 If your ACL is partially or completely torn, surgery may be needed.
 This is known as ACL reconstruction.
 The surgery normally involves taking ligaments from other areas in the leg and using them to reconstruct the torn ACL.
 While this surgery can be extremely helpful, it often has a long recovery time, and you should expect it to take anywhere from 6–12 months for you to fully recover.

-ACL reconstructive surgery needs to be done only once any initial swelling has gone down, so this means you will probably have to wait a few weeks from your injury until it has gone down enough to allow surgery to go ahead.
+ACL reconstructive surgery needs to be done only once any initial swelling has gone down, so this means you may have to wait a few weeks from your injury until it has gone down enough to allow surgery to go ahead.
 During this time, our physiotherapy team will work with you to help you prepare your knee for the surgery.

-After your knee surgery, you will usually benefit from a period of rehabilitation to help restore movement, strength and function in your knee joint in a sensible, safe way.
+After your knee surgery, you will usually benefit from a period of rehabilitation to help restore movement, strength, and function in your knee joint in a sensible, safe way.
 This will be planned by your consultant and physiotherapy team and tailored to your circumstances.

 A key advantage of having your knee surgery at The London Independent Hospital is that it gives you fast, simple access to a wider healthcare team within the hospital.